Liouville Conformal Field Theory on even-dimensional spheres: Quantization of the action: Liouville Conformal Field Theory on the higher-dimensional sphere

-However the latter writing is purely heuristic since the field $X_g$ is not regular and cannot be evaluated pointwise.
+where the field $\phi_0$ corresponds to $\sqrt{\frac{d}{2}}\left(X_g+\frac Q2\ln g+c\right)$ whose covariance is normalised to have a singularity $\sim\ln\frac{1}{\norm{x-y}}$ on the diagonal. \end{rmk} However the latter writing is purely heuristic since the field $X_g$ is not regular and cannot be evaluated pointwise.
 However we will see that working with a log-correlated field will enable us to provide a rigorous meaning to it.
-In a similar way as the one thanks to which we have defined the GMC measure this will be done by considering a limiting procedure involving a regularisation of the field : \begin{defi} For positive $\varepsilon$, consider $X_{g,\varepsilon}$ to be the circle average regularisation of the field $X_g$.
-We define the $\varepsilon$-partition function associated to the marked points $(\bm{x},\bm{\alpha})$ by setting
+In a similar way as the one thanks to which we have defined the GMC measure this will be done by considering a limiting procedure involving a regularization of the field: \begin{defi} For positive $\varepsilon$, consider $X_{g,\varepsilon}$ to be the spherical average regularization of the field $X_g$ defined in Equation~\eqref{eq:average}.
+We define the $\varepsilon$-partition function associated to the marked points $(\bm{x},\bm{\alpha})$ by setting The regularized correlation function of Vertex Operators is defined as